pulp-platform/cheshire/docs/um/arch.md

 | `SlinkTxAddrDomain`      | `doub_bt`    | Address domain to cast incoming requests into     |
 | `SlinkUserAmoBit`        | `dw_bt`      | AXI4 AMO user bit to set on incoming requests     |

-### DMA engine
+### DMA Engine

-The [iDMA engine](https://github.com/pulp-platform/iDMA) enables high-throughput asynchronous transfers between any two subordinate address ranges in the system.
+The [iDMA Engine](https://github.com/pulp-platform/iDMA) enables high-throughput asynchronous transfers between any two subordinate address ranges in the system.
 The hardware supports, if enabled, up to two-dimensional transfers directly in hardware.
 It exposes the following parameters:

 | Parameter                    | Type / Range | Description                                       |
 | ---------------------------- | ------------ | ------------------------------------------------- |